ptomulik/testmd/README.md

 ##Overview

 Puppet utilities to interact with package repositories.
-Simplify tasks such as obtainning list of packages available for installation, their versions, installation candidates and so on.
+Simplify tasks such as obtaining lists of packages available for installation, their versions, installation candidates and so on.
 This plugin may be handy, if you need to implement facts describing packages available to agents' via their package repositories.